What is Swipe? (SXP)

 Unlike other cryptocurrencies, Swipe isn’t just a protocol powered by a distributed network.

-Rather, Swipe is both a software and a digital wallet ecosystem that together are designed to allow users to buy and spend fiat money and crypto assets at physical and digital locations.
+Rather, Swipe is both a software and a digital wallet ecosystem that together are designed to allow users to buy and spend cash and crypto assets at physical and digital locations.

 The product of a for-profit company, Swipe wallets can be further connected to Visa debit cards and a smartphone application, providing an experience familiar to traditional mobile wallets.
 This includes custom cardholder perks, such as the ability to receive up to 8% cashback in Bitcoin along with free Spotify accounts.